Installing vanilla Drupal with Helm

 First things first

 Let’s not get too excited just yet.
-I just wanted to show you a Drupal site so you’d keep reading instead of falling asleep.
+I just wanted to show you a Drupal site so you’d keep reading.
 However, our site is not set in a way that’s optimal for our needs:

 - It exposes itself to the outside world via a LoadBalancer instead of ClusterIP.
 This is great if you want to quickly look at a site, but in our case we don’t want to access our site directly; rather we’ll use a reverse proxy to manage LetsEncrypt.
 Plus, each LoadBalancer is tied to our cloud provider DigitalOcean charges you $10 a month per LoadBalancer.